Featured

 After four years of intense litigation, including three trials by Bilott’s team that resulted in verdicts in favor of each individual plaintiff of $1.8 million, $5.6 million, and $12.8 million (including punitive damages in the last two trials), a global resolution was reached of the approximately 3,500 then-pending cases in the C8 MDL for $670.7 million.
 A few years later, several dozen additional cases were settled in the C8 MDL for another $83 million, resulting in total recoveries to date against DuPont in the C8 MDL for Bilott’s class members in excess of $753 million.

 Since 2018, Rob Bilott has been serving as national Advisory Counsel to the Plaintiffs’ Executive Committee (PEC) in the AFFF MDL, and as co-chair of the Science Committee, with Bilott’s co-counsel, Mike London of Douglas & London, serving as co-lead counsel for the entire AFFF MDL.
-Other members of Bilott’s legal team serve in leadership positions in numerous other AFF MDL committees for the PEC, and as lead trial counsel in the AFFF MDL bellwether process.
+Other members of Bilott’s legal team serve in leadership positions in numerous other AFFF MDL committees for the PEC, and as lead trial counsel in the AFFF MDL bellwether process.
 In 2021, Bilott and Taft served as co-class counsel for plaintiffs in connection with the first case to be settled within the context of the AFFF MDL, where an AFFF manufacturer, Tyco, agreed to pay $15 million to resolve both property damage and medical monitoring claims of individuals impacted by PFAS contamination of private drinking water wells originating from a fire training facility in Wisconsin.
-In 2023, two additional settlements, collectively valued at up to more than $13.5 billion, were announced in the context of the AFFF MDL with both 3M and the DuPont-related companies for water provider claims across the U.S.
+In 2023 and 2024, four additional class settlements, collectively valued at up to more than $14 billion, were reached in the context of the AFFF MDL with 3M, Tyco, BASF, and the DuPont-related companies for water provider claims across the U.S. Collectively, these new class settlements represent the largest public water system settlements in US history.

 In addition to helping lead nationwide efforts to address PFAS contamination of drinking water, natural resources, and property from AFFF, Bilott also has worked for years to find ways to help address potential impacts to individuals all across the country who have been exposed to the ever increasing number of PFAS chemicals being found in human blood, including firefighters.
 In 2018, Bilott and his legal team filed a precedent-setting new case seeking nationwide medical monitoring, studies, and testing for individuals with PFOA and at least one other PFAS in their blood.
 In 2022, the court overseeing the case (styled Hardwick v.
 3M) issued an order allowing the case to proceed as a class action for millions of people within the U.S. seeking such relief, appointing Bilott and members of his legal team class counsel, and approved the lead plaintiff – an Ohio firefighter – to serve as the class representative.